abcxyz/abc/README.md

     value: 'b'
 ```

-Then you can use `abc templates golden-test` to record or verify the tests.
+Then you can use `abc templates golden-test` to record (capture the anticipated
+outcome akin to expected output in unit test)or verify the tests.

 # Using CEL